Bascinet: Bretache

-The illustration to the left shows a bascinet with a type of detachable nasal (nose protector) called the bretache or bretèche made of sheet metal.
+This illustration shows a bascinet with a type of detachable nasal (nose protector) called the bretache or bretèche made of sheet metal.
 The bretache was attached to the aventail at the chin, and it fastened to a hook or clamp on the brow of the helmet.
 According to Boeheim, this type of defence was prevalent in Germany, appearing around 1330 and fading from use around 1370.
 The bretache was also used in Italy; one of the first representations of it is on the equestrian statue of Cangrande I della Scala, who died in 1329.
 It is also shown on the tomb of Bernardino dei Baranzoni in the Museo Lapidario Estense in Modena, created c.
 1345–50.
 An advantage of the bretache was that it could be worn under a great helm, but afforded some facial protection when the great helm was taken off.
 Use of the bretache preceded and overlapped with that of a new type of visor used with the bascinet, the "klappvisor" or "klappvisier".